new color = #52bcd6, old color = #031c9b

 Socials: @prsformusic

-PRS collects and distributes royalties to music creators when their music is performed in public, or broadcast on radio, TV, or film.
+About: PRS stands for Performing Rights Society and collects and distributes royalties to music creators when their music is performed in public, or broadcast on radio, TV, or film.

-A benefit of being a member of PRS for Music is they have agreements with terrestrial TV stations such as the BBC.
+A benefit of being a PRS for Music member is they have agreements with terrestrial TV stations such as the BBC.
 These networks are covered by a “blanket license”, which means if your tracks are registered with PRS, they could be used on mainstream TV shows.

 Don’t Leave Your Royalties to Chance

-While signing with a local collection society is a crucial step in securing your rights as a songwriter, you can’t stop there - as they only collect a portion of the royalties you earn when your songs are used.
+While becoming a member with a local collection society is a crucial step in securing your rights as a songwriter, you shouldn’t stop there, as they only collect a portion of the royalties you earn when your songs are used.

 Follow the steps below to ensure you’re collecting all the music your music generates everywhere it is played worldwide: